ryansobol/frozen/README.md

 ## Frozen.Entity

-Instances of **Frozen.Entity** represent a single entity in an application's state.
-They consist of immutable key-value **attributes** and validation **errors**.
-They also have APIs for retrieving a single attribute, constructing new entities, and converting attributes to JSON.
+Instances of **Frozen.Entity** represent a single object in an application's state.
+They are composed of two immutable properties -- key-value **attributes** and validation **errors**.
+They also have APIs for:

+- Constructing new entities from an existing one
+- Retrieving a single attribute from within an entity
+- Converting an entity to JSON

-Custom entities extend **Frozen.Entity** with domain-specific validation rules, associated attributes, computed properties, etc.
+A subclass extends **Frozen.Entity** with domain-specific validation rules, associated attributes, computed properties, etc.

 ```coffee
 class Profile extends Frozen.Entity